-DAMTP Finance (B1.25) Sue Screton/Stephen Ennis finance@damtp.cam.ac.uk DPMMS Finance (C1.19) Edina Tandari finance@dpmms.cam.ac.uk
+DPMMS Finance Manager (C1.19) Edina Tandari finance@dpmms.cam.ac.uk DPMMS Finance Administrator (C1.19) Annette Keuper finance@dpmms.cam.ac.uk

 Faculty Undergraduate Office

 The Faculty Undergraduate Office (UGO) is in B1.28 and provides a shared administrative service for both Mathematics Departments.
 You might come across them if you volunteer to help with exams (further information will be circulated during the year).
 They also manage the Lecture List.
 You can contact the team at undergrad-office@maths.cam.ac.uk